polettix/ETOOBUSY/_posts/2020-01-09-kubectl-taint.md

 has-feature=sriov:NoSchedule
 ```

-means that, unless Pods are able to deal with `has-feature=sriov`, they will
+means that, unless Pods are able to deal with `has-feature=sriov` (via a
-not be scheduled on the node.
-Something similar would happen with this
+suitable *toleration*), they will not be scheduled on the node.
+Something
-*taint*:
+similar would happen with this *taint*:

 ```
 has-sriov=:NoSchedule
 ```

-only that in this case there's an empty `value` associated to the
+only that in this case there's an empty value associated to the
 `has-sriov`.
-How you want to use all of this (i.e. with a `value` or not) is
+How you want to use all of this (i.e. with a value or not) is
 totally up to you.

 ## Setting taints